 a review by the Crow.

-How does this crow even begin to piece out his relationship with the good doctor?
+How do I even begin to piece out my relationship with the good doctor?

-The Raven watched Doctor Strange before this crow had the opportunity to.
+The Raven watched Doctor Strange before I had the opportunity to.
 You can read her review here.
-And as usual, this crow and the Raven disagree on multiple things, but that has more to do with our own philosophies rather than the quality of the movie (for once).
+And as usual, we disagree on multiple things, but that has more to do with our own philosophies rather than the quality of the movie (for once).

 So how did Doctor Strange, the Marvel Cinematic Universe’s final entry of the year fare?
 Let this crow take you under his wing and show you.